mpyrev-github/OOP_lesson_1/README.md

 # OOP
 ## Lesson 1
 This is first project for course of OOP from Dmitrii KHorkov.
+### Try program
+If you want to try my program, you can [download](https://github.com/vastXgithub/OOP_lesson_1/archive/master.zip) project.
+Next, you must open directory [OOP_lesson_1/Lesson1/Win32/Debug/](https://github.com/vastXgithub/OOP_lesson_1/tree/master/Lesson1/Win32/Debug) on your local version (that is what you downloaded) and double-click on console.exe. **Profit!!!**
+> Some anti-viruses can make alert :unamused:
 ## Download Project
 If you want download project as a .zip-file, please [click here](https://github.com/vastXgithub/OOP_lesson_1/archive/master.zip).
 ## Authors